What’s new in MyHDL 0.7¶

 that takes care of the type conversion automatically.

-This feature is fully supported by the VHDL/Verilog convertor.
+This feature is fully supported by the VHDL/Verilog converter.

 New configuration attributes for conversion file headers¶